SoniaOuallouche1/SoniaOuallouche1/README.md

 I'm currently studying to have my diploma to work on web development.
 After almost a year of learning new things I didn't even know about before, I learned so much methods that improved my stack to be a great developer and I would like to share it!

-Let me explain you what I learned, how I practised and why I can say, now, that I'm a real developer (hellooo imposter syndrome👋).
+Let me explain you what I learned, how I practised and why I can say, now, that I'm a real developer.
 <!--
 **SoniaOuallouche1/SoniaOuallouche1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.